 - You don’t want the bassinet tipping over, especially if your cat is heavy and when your baby is inside the bassinet!

-It’s better to be safe than sorry so scroll down below to find ways to cat-proof your bassinet or crib.
+It’s better to be safe than sorry so scroll down below to find ways to cat-proof your bassinet.

 Here are some ideas to prevent your cats from jumping and staying in the bassinet or crib: